Mobile Device Guidelines

 - POP - a type of protocol that is commonly supported on mobile devices that integrates with email.

-- If you want to use the K-State calendaring system and/or the Zimbra address book on your mobile device, make sure it supports Active Sync technology.
+- If you want to use the K-State calendaring system and/or the Office 365 address book on your mobile device, make sure it supports Active Sync technology.
 This can be called different things on different devices.
 The following are some of the known terminologies for Active Sync being used on current mobile devices:

 - On iPhone, iPod Touch, and the iPad it is called "Microsoft Exchange".